 npm install -g @vue/cli

-After installing the above requirements, we will use Flask, a web framework, to create our API.
+After installing the above requirements, use Flask, a web framework, to create your API.

-Here, we will create a project directory for the backend code.
-To do this, open your terminal or command prompt and input the following command:
+Here, you will create a project directory for the back-end code.
+Open your terminal or command prompt and input the following command:

 mkdir backend